A young girl covers her ear while her parents fight

 By 2022, this had increased to 1 in 4 women and 1 in 14 men.

-A media release published by the Federal Circuit and Family Court of Australia indicated that family violence was alleged in 80% of Court cases in the Federal Circuit and Family Court of Australia, and child abuse or risk of child abuse, was alleged in 70% of Court cases.[3]
+A media release published by the Federal Circuit and Family Court of Australia indicated that family violence was alleged in 80% of its cases, and child abuse or risk of child abuse, was alleged in 70% of cases.[2]

-Amendments to the Family Law Act 1975 came into effect from 10 June 2025, and as part of these amendments, the Court is now explicitly required to consider the effect of family violence when determining what orders to make for a property settlement.
+Amendments to the Family Law Act 1975 came into effect from 10 June 2025.
+As part of these amendments, the Court is now explicitly required to consider the effect of family violence when determining what orders to make for a property settlement.

-Australia clearly has a significant family violence problem, and there is a growing recognition of this problem and the social and economic consequences of family violence.
+Australia clearly has a significant family violence problem, and there is a growing recognition of this problem and associated social and economic consequences.

-A silent, lesser-known consequence is the weaponisation of false allegations of family violence – an allegation that is either, wholly or in part, false – whether intentionally or otherwise.
+A silent, lesser-known consequence is the weaponisation of false allegations of family violence.
+This is an allegation that is either, wholly or in part, false – whether intentionally or otherwise.

 False allegations of family violence are a significant issue, for both victim-survivors of legitimate family violence, and the victim of the false allegation.